 Some Blue Screens of Death (BSODs) are difficult or impossible to diagnose and fix, whereas others are pretty straightforward.
-Luckily, a Page Fault BSOD is often fixable.
+Luckily, a BSOD with a “page_fault_in_nonpaged_area” message is often fixable.
 Here are some things you can try.

 What Causes PAGE_FAULT_IN_NONPAGED_AREA?

-There are a handful of things that can cause the issue:
+There are a handful of things that can cause the page_fault_in_nonpaged_area issue in particular:

 - A faulty driver or system service